 body taboo and zealously spreading it in the name of God.
 They may have done so unwittingly, but it was nonetheless an adulteration of the simple "good news" of Christ.
 Modern missionaries, if they have been properly trained in cross-cultural principles, have learned not to make this grave moral mistake.
 Sadly, however, Western churches have failed to apologize publicly for this error, because to do so without hypocrisy, they would have to repent of the

-body taboo themselves, and change their attitude toward the naked human body.
+body taboo themselves, stop preaching it, and change their attitude toward the naked human body.

 Who told you that you were naked?"
 (Genesis 3:11).